 The modular Zephyr RTOS supports multiple architectures, so developers are able to easily tailor a solution to meet their needs.

-So far, the deterministic scheduling capabilities of an RTOS have been in focus.
-In addition, an RTOS such as Zephyr comes with other helpful features too.
+In addition to the above, an RTOS such as Zephyr comes with other helpful features too.

 There is a powerful logging system, capable of outputting to multiple backends such as UART or RTT.
 Logs have different priorities, are timestamped and can easily be filtered by module or criticality level.